-SOC 307 Elites and Inequality (4 hours)
+SOC 307 Social Inequality (4 hours)

-An examination is made in this course of the social stratification of privileges and deprivations in contemporary societies, focusing on the distribution of wealth, status and power.
-The course studies social stratification historically and comparatively, the American upper, middle and lower classes, institutionalized power elites, race and gender stratification, status systems and economic inequality.
-Offered biennially.
+This course examines the social stratification of privileges and deprivations in contemporary societies, focusing on the distribution of wealth, status and power.
+The course explores the American upper, middle and lower classes; institutionalized power elites; race and gender stratification; status systems and economic inequality.
+Offered spring semester of even-numbered years.
+Prerequisite: SOC 101.